microsoft/MCW-Innovate-and-modernize-apps-with-Data-and-AI/Hands-on lab/HOL step-by step - Innovate and modernize apps with Data and AI.md

 5. In the synapse container, select **+ Add Directory**.
 Enter **maintenancedata** for the name and select **Save**.
 Then, add another directory named **models**.

 6. Navigate to the **maintenancedata** directory and select the **Upload** option.
 In the Files section, select the folder icon to upload files.
+The historical maintenance record data is located in the folder containing hands-on lab resources, in the `Resources\Synapse` directory.
 Navigate to where you saved **HistoricalMaintenanceRecord.csv** and choose this file for upload.
 Then select **Upload** to finish uploading the file.

     ![The historical maintenance record data is uploaded.](media/azure-synapse-upload.png 'Historical maintenance record')